naokirin/fakey-cognito/README.md

 This project priority is following.

-1. AdminXxx on User Pools API.
+1. [DONE] AdminXxx on User Pools API.
-2. Other User Pools API.
+2. [Not Implemented] Other User Pools API.

 ## Get Started